 FINMA can make financial groups and financial conglomerates subject to consolidated supervision over and above the supervision of single entities.
-In justified cases, notably when a single entity has no material significance for consolidated supervision, FINMA can exempt that company from consolidated supervision or declare it only partially applicable.
+In justified cases, notably when a group company has no material significance for consolidated supervision, FINMA can exempt that group company from consolidated supervision or declare it only partially applicable.
 However, it can also include companies that are active in the financial sector but controlled jointly with third parties in consolidated supervision.

 Scope of consolidated supervision

 FINMA determines the scope of consolidated supervision on a case-by-case basis.
-In particular, it verifies that a banking or securities trading group:
+In particular, it verifies that a financial group: